Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

       run: echo "::add-path::$HOME/.dotnet/tools"
   ```

-In order to test a LUIS app, you must use a Azure LUIS Prediction resource key since the Authoring key is not practicable since it is subject to throttling causing the tests to fail.
+In order to test a LUIS app, you must use an Azure LUIS Prediction resource key.
+The Authoring key is not practicable since it is subject to throttling which may cause the tests to fail unnecessarily.
 Here we assign the Azure LUIS prediction resource to the application.
-Note that here we access the REST API using curl as the BotFramework CLI does not support the allocation of Azure LUIS resources:
+Note that once again we access the REST API directly using curl as the BotFramework CLI does not support the allocation of Azure LUIS resources at this time:

   ```yml
     - name: Get Azure subscriptionId